Malhar1912/Malhar1912/README.md

 ---

-## V. TECHNICAL ARSENAL — *accumulated over years of inadvisable ambition*
+## V. TECHNICAL ARSENAL — *tools don't make the craftsman. but they do make the craftsman faster, and sleep-deprived, and dangerous.*

 <div align="center">